Administrative Project Coordinator

-Skadden is seeking four (4) Administrative Project Coordinators with varying work schedules to provide administrative and secretarial support to the Secretarial Services Department, attorneys, and various professional staff departments in the Washington, DC Office.
+We are seeking an Administrative Project Coordinator to join our Firm.
+This position will be based in our Washington, D.C. office (hybrid).
+This position will provide administrative and secretarial support to the Secretarial Services Department, attorneys, and various professional staff departments in the Washington, DC Office.
 The Administrative Project Coordinator will serve as back-up personnel in the Visiting Attorney Center and Reception.
-As a member of Skadden's professional staff, the Administrative Project Coordinator will play an integral role in helping the firm provide high-quality service to clients.

 Secretarial Services Department